The 19 types of envelope for a million different messages

 It’s called square but it doesn’t have to be.
 The flap goes straight across the top, providing the security of the high cut, and easier to handle in volume.
 However, they are often used for single-purchase greetings cards and invitations, along with the diamond flap.

-DL Wallet with window
+DL wallet with window

 A variation on the regular wallet, the transparent window offers the huge benefit of not having to write on the envelope, saving time and money when using large volumes – as long as you get your fold right!
 A custom window shape or position is a good way to draw attention.

-DL Wallet pocket
+DL wallet pocket

 Another variation on the standard business envelope.
 The pocket alternative uses a side entry flap.
 Arguably easier and quicker to fill, and possibly why they’re used largely in the finance department.